table of contents

 I am deeply saddened by the news that Frank Cook (plant teacher and herbalist) died on Wednesday, 19th August 2009.

-I met Frank Cook while filming him in September 2008, that meeting and numerous email exchanges had a life-changing impact on me.
+I met Frank Cook while filming him in September 2008.
+That meeting and numerous email exchanges had a life-changing impact on me.

-Frank Cook On Relationship
+About Frank Cook

 Frank Cook 1963-2009 by Tim Toben